 Some common examples of financial KRIs include liquidity ratios such as current, quick, and cash flow ratios; profitability ratios such as gross profit margin, operating margin, return on equity; and asset utilization ratios such as inventory turnover ratio.

-Also includes creditworthiness measures such as debt-to-income ratio; and liquidity measures such as average collection period.
+Also includes creditworthiness measures credit risk indicators such as debt-to-income ratio; and liquidity measures such as average collection period.
 All these measures provide valuable insight into the overall health of an organization’s finances and allow it to take proactive steps when needed for key risks.
+Monitoring these indicators is crucial for maintaining financial stability within an organization.

 Loan-to-deposit ratio

-Loan-to-deposit ratio is an important key financial risk indicator, reflecting an organization’s ability to repay its debts.
-A high loan-to-deposit ratio indicates a higher level of risk because it means that the organization is devoting a large amount of its capital to funding loans, leaving less in reserve for unexpected expenses such as payment defaults or changing market conditions.
+Loan-to-deposit ratio is an important key financial risk indicator, reflecting an organization’s credit risk and ability to repay its debts.
+A high loan-to-deposit ratio indicates a higher level of credit risk management because it means that the organization is devoting a large amount of its capital to funding loans, leaving less in reserve for unexpected expenses such as payment defaults or changing market conditions.

 Non-performing loans

 Non-performing loans are another important financial KRI because they signify a credit issue within the organization.
-These types of loans are characterized by late payments or missed payments and indicate a potential problem with the quality of assets held by the organization.
+These types of loans are characterized by late payments or missed payments and indicate a potential problem with the financial health and quality of assets held by the organization.

 Monitoring this type of loan regularly can give insight into how well the company is managing its debt and allow timely intervention if necessary.